-In addition, all required payment documentation must be retained and available for inspection upon request for a period defined in the New York State Master Contract for Grants.
-(See Appendix F: Grantee Certification for Payment.)
+In addition, all required payment documentation must be retained and available for inspection upon request for a period defined in the State of New York Contract for Grants (See Appendix F: Grantee Certification for Payment).

-RTP Equipment Only Project Checklist
+RTP Equipment Only Projects

 For Equipment Only Projects, Project Managers must complete the RTP Equipment Only Checklist (see Appendix C for checklist and instructions).
 No Design Report is required for projects involving only equipment purchase, and all RTP funds will be authorized in a single phase after the Checklist is completed.